Animals Are Beautiful People

 Animals Are Beautiful People (also called Beautiful People) is a 1974 South African nature documentary written, produced, directed, filmed and edited by Jamie Uys, about the wildlife in Southern Africa, presented with comedic elements.
-It was filmed in the Namib Desert, the Kalahari Desert and the Okavango River and Okavango Delta.
+It was filmed in the Namib Desert, the Kalahari Desert and at the Okavango River and Okavango Delta.
 It was the recipient of the 1974 Golden Globe Award for Best Documentary Film.

 The film, a critical and commercial success, was independently made by Uys, also known for his later African comedy The Gods Must Be Crazy (1980).

 General description

 The film begins in the Namib desert, with the narrator saying: "You'd think nobody could make a living here."
 But the film proves the opposite and shows the lives of the animals that live there.

 The narrator concludes: "But to the Oryx and the little creatures of the Namib, this waterless, hostile desert is paradise."

-The second third of the film shows the rich life in the Okavango River and Okavango Delta (see Marula, below), and the last third of the film focuses on life in the Kalahari desert.
+The second third of the film shows the rich life at the Okavango River and Okavango Delta and the last third of the film focuses on life in the Kalahari desert.

 Criticisms

-One scene depicts baboons, elephants, giraffes, warthogs and other African animals eating rotten, fermented fruit of the Marula tree.
-The animals are then intoxicated, and they stagger around to comic effect, before nightfall comes and they fall asleep.
-In the morning, we see one baboon wake up, disheveled, next to a warthog, and quietly exit the burrow, as not to wake her.
+One scene depicts baboons, elephants, giraffes, warthogs and other African animals eating fermented fruit of the Marula tree.
+The animals then appear intoxicated, and they stagger around to comic effect, before nightfall comes and they fall asleep.
 Some experts have claimed that some scenes were likely staged; elephants would be too large, for example, and drink too much water (diluting the alcohol) to get intoxicated.